noamhoze/meeting-room/README.md

 ## Questions you can ask Alexa ##
 * Alexa, meeting room
 * Alexa, search meeting room for 3 people
-* Alexa, how many people are in the yellow room
+* Alexa, ask meeting room how many people are in the yellow room
 * Alexa, ask meeting room if the yellow room is free/available

 ## Steps for starting the app ##